yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * String interning
       * applications that reuse the same strings a lot will benefit by interning those strings
       * applications that intern many strings may need to adjust the size of the string intern table (unless they are running on a 64-bit server JVM starting in Java 7u40)
+  * Object Lifecycle Management
+    * Object Reuse
+      * it's not the best idea from GC point of view; long living objects are more expensive to process by GC than short living ones
+      * the reason for reusing objects is that many objects are quite expensive to initialize, and reusing them is more efficient than the trade-off in increased GC time
+      * in Java, object allocation is quite fast and inexpensive (and arguments against object reuse tend to focus on that part of the equation).
+Object initialization performance depends on the object.
+You should only consider reusing objects with a very high initialization cost, and only then if the cost of initializing those objects is one of the dominant operations in program
+      * examples of reusing objects:
+        * Thread pools
+          * holding lots of objects reduces (sometimes quite drastically) the efficiency of GC
+          * pools of objects are inevitably synchronized, and if the objects are frequently removed and replaced, the pool can have a lot of contention.
+The result is that access to the pool can become slower than initializing a new object
+          * performance impact of pools can be beneficial: pools allow access to scarce resources to be throttled (too many threads run simultaneously, the CPUs will be overwhelmed and performance will degrade)
+        * JDBC pools
+        * EJB pools
+        * Large arrays
+        * Native NIO buffers
+        * Security classes
+        * String encoder and decoder objects
+        * StringBuilder helpers
+        * Random number generators
+        * Names obtained from DNS lookups
+        * ZIP encoders and encoders

 ## 9 Threading and Synchronization Performance
   * Thread pools and thread executors